Chapter 4: Introduction

 As a composer, Sousa was extraordinarily prolific.
 He wrote 136 marches, including“The Stars and Stripes Forever,” later designated the official national march of the United States, as well as “The Washington Post March,”“Semper Fidelis,”and “El Capitan.”
 Although his marches secured his legacy, Sousa also composed operas, waltzes, songs, and chamber music that reflected his training in European classical traditions.
 However, his marches became central to American public life, and many are still performed at parades, political rallies, national holidays, and civic ceremonies.

-Beyond composition and performance, Sousa played an important role in shaping the contemporary music business.
+Beyond composition and performance, Sousa helped establish many practices associated with the modern music business.
 He was one of the first American composers to insist on royalty payments based on sales, and he became a leading advocate for copyright reform at a time when many composers received little financial compensation for their work.
 He was also among the first composers to exploit the commercial potential of sound recordings.
 Through his touring ensemble, his compositions, and his public advocacy, Sousa helped define the professional possibilities available to American musicians at the turn of the 20th century.

 A typical march piece followed a multipart form—commonly AABBACCDD—with each letter representing a distinct 16-measure strain or section.
 The repetition of each section (AA, BB, etc.) provided familiarity and predictability, while the introduction of new strains (C and D) offered contrast and variation.
 The 'A' and 'B' sections typically introduced strong, march-like themes, while the 'C' section, often referred to as the trio, featured a more lyrical, flowing melody and a modulation to a new key, usually the subdominant.
 The final 'D' strain often brought back rhythmic intensity or a climactic resolution.